craigbuckler/js-adv-notes/dom/2-dom-simple.md

 * `node.classList.toggle('active');`
 * `node.setAttribute('id', 'myID');` (or node.id = 'myID')
 * `node.removeAttribute('id');`
-* `node.dataSet.value = 1`
+* `node.dataset.value = 1`
 * `node.style.color = '#f00'`

 ### Notes
+Cache selected nodes where possible - there's no need to keep fetching the same set.

-It's best to avoid using `.style` if you can apply styles in CSS and enable them using a class.
+It's best to avoid using `.style` when you can apply styles in CSS and enable them using a class.

 `node.innerHTML = ` and `node.outerHTML = ` can also be used although these are fairly dangerous, error prone, and can pose a security risk.